danibt656/Mapache/README.md

 + Yes, it supports HTTPS via OpenSSL & TLS protocol! ([*How to set it up?*](doc/https.md))

-+ Suppor for Python & PHP server-side scripting (via CGI, or *Common Gateway Interface*).
++ Support for Python & PHP server-side scripting (via CGI, or *Common Gateway Interface*).

 + It generates pretty cool directory listings, like this one: